Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 Robinhood: Investment Options

-One unique feature of Robinhood, a characteristic attracting much positive feedback, is that they also offer cryptocurrency trading.
+Robinhood offers stock trading, ETFs, cryptocurrency, and options trading.
 The cryptocurrency trading service allows you to buy and sell all major cryptos, including Bitcoin, Ethereum, and Litecoin.

 Robinhood does not provide access to mutual funds.